picoCTF/start-problem-dev/example-problems/README.md

    - Presents the simplest of all CTF problems, the sanity check.
 Also goes over deploying and testing a problem.
 1. [Forensics Grep](/example-problems/forensics-grep/)
-   - Embeds the flag in a downloadable artifact.
+   - Embeds a dynamic flag in a downloadable artifact.
 Also goes over testing templating.
 1. [Forensics Disk](/example-problems/forensics-disk/)
    - Embeds the flag in a more complex artifact.